levitsky/pyteomics/tutorial/source/preface.rst

 What is pyteomics?
 ------------------
-Pyteomics is a collection of lightweight and handy tools for Python that help a researcher working in the field of proteomics to handle various sorts of data.
+Pyteomics is a collection of lightweight and handy tools for Python that help to handle various sorts of proteomics data.
 Pyteomics provides a growing set of modules to facilitate the most common tasks in proteomics data analysis, such as: